 3. Due diligence and approval process

 After submitting your application, the Merchant Account Provider will perform a due diligence of your business.
 Approval typically takes between a few days to a few weeks, depending on the complexity of your business model and how fast your can meet the requirements of the Provider.
 High-Risk businesses may face longer approval timelines or additional document requests.
+This is the most frustrating step to set up merchant account, because it could consist in a lot of back-and-forth discussions.

 4. Negotiate the terms